surfnet-niels/cpcl/readme.md

 ```

 #### SAML IDPs
-To describe the configuration of multiple SAML IdPs delivering attributes and identifiers, a "saml_idps" section MAY be defined.
+To describe the configuration of multiple SAML IdPs delivering (the same) attributes and identifiers, a "saml_idps" section MAY be defined.
-This section describs the required and optional parameters for the "saml_idps" configuration.
+This section describes the required and optional parameters for the "saml_idps" configuration.
 If a required parameter is empty or missing, the configuration MUST be rejected as faulty and an error MUST must be thrown.
 For proper user flow in this scenario, it is assumed the proxy implements a discovery interface to allow the user to select the correct SAML identity provider from the set of available identity providers.
 The entiteis descriptor provided as part of this configuration MAY include none IdP entity types.
 The proxy MUST ignore such entities.
 To establish a secure connection between the saml_idps and the proxy it may be required to validate the entities metadata using a trusted third party.
 This is out of scope for CPCL.